tuxsoft/WeatherStation/README.md

 # The mounting assembly

- Cut the copper pipe int the following lengths and label them accordingly..
+ Cut the copper pipe into the following lengths and label them accordingly..

  * A - 200mm
  * B - 220mm